photoprism/photoprism-docs/docs/developer-guide/faq.md

 Your use of these services is [fully covered by us](../getting-started/faq.md#are-the-keys-for-using-interactive-world-maps-provided-free-of-charge).
 Depending on your usage, this can save you much more than the cost of a [PhotoPrism+ Membership](https://www.photoprism.app/membership), since other providers generally charge usage-based fees and may also not allow you to cache the data they provide, compromising your privacy with unnecessary requests.

+Note that other free apps often use the map tile service that openstreetmap.org provides for development purposes.
+In this case, your private instance hostname may show up in a public CSV file they make [available for download](https://planet.openstreetmap.org/tile_logs/).
+This is a major difference from our approach, which focuses on your privacy and user experience.

 In order to use the maps and view location details in PhotoPrism, as well as successfully run our test suite as a developer, you must **allow requests to these API endpoints** if you have a firewall installed and make sure your Internet connection is working.

 Should you wish to operate one or both of these services on your own premises, we can set up such a [fully autonomous solution](https://www.photoprism.app/kb/compliance-faq#fully-autonomous-solution) for you, provided you are prepared to cover the initial setup costs as well as ongoing maintenance fees for content licenses and updates.